 Parking shall be maintained throughout the Dana Point Harbor Revitalization Plan area to support public lower cost recreational uses (e.g. Baby Beach, picnicking and park uses in Planning Areas 1, 4, and 5).
-Changes to existing time limits or hours of operation and/or substantial changes to parking fees shall require approval of a Coastal Development Permit.
+Changes to existing time-limits or hours of operation and/or substantial changes to parking fees shall require approval of a Coastal Development Permit.
 A substantial change is a twenty-five percent (25%) or greater change in fees in a one (1) year period or a fifty percent (50%) change in a three (3) year period.

 The purpose of these provisions is to regulate the design and development of Marine Services Commercial area in Planning Area 1 of Dana Point Harbor.
 It is an objective of this Section to permit a variety of compatible uses and facilities supportive of the general marine and boat services industry and serve the regional recreational needs of residents and guests of the County of Orange and City of Dana Point.
-These regulations permit marine-related retail, and marine services commercial uses and require the retention of the trees within the park area that are used for nesting and roosting by herons and egrets in accordance with the layout and design, maximum sizes and intensities of development shown on the Dana Point Harbor Revitalization Plan and Statistical Table in Chapter II-17, Revitalization Plan and Statistical Table Regulations and Procedures.
+These regulations permit marine-related retail, and marine services commercial uses and require the retention of the existing park at the south end of Puerto Place including the protection of the trees within the park area that are used for nesting and roosting by herons and egrets in accordance with the layout and design, maximum sizes and intensities of development shown on the Dana Point Harbor Revitalization Plan and Statistical Table in Chapter II-17, Revitalization Plan and Statistical Table Regulations and Procedures.